 I remember overhearing my dad joke to a family friend once, “Sarah is a nearly perfect daughter.
 Her only downfall is that she whines a lot.”
 That really stopped me in my tracks.
 I didn’t want to be known as a complainer!
 Granted, I still struggle with complaining, but every now and then put myself through a Complaining Fast where I am not allowed to make one complaint for a week.
 (For the record, I fail).
 But it’s still a great exercise and really helps us recognize how many times we complain in a day.

 If we want to complain less, we must also practice gratitude.
-Whenever the urge to complain strike you – quick – think of something you have to be grateful for!
+Whenever the urge to complain strike you – quickly – think of something you have to be grateful for!
 Make a weekly list.
 Tell your friends (without bragging.)
 And remember to thank God.
 For all those gifts came from Him.

 While there are many more ugly qualities we can struggle with, I’m sure none is more prevalent than gossiping.
 We love to gossip.
 I’ll be the first to admit it!
 As soon as we hear a juicy story we are already thinking about who we can tell next.

 Sometimes I gossip to pat myself on the back.
 Well, I think, so-and-so lost her job because she kept coming in late.
 Serves her right.
 I know my friends and I have also used it to build camaraderie.
 We bond over other people’s mistakes and failings.
 Other times I’ve gossiped simply because I lacked anything else to say.
-I’ve caught myself started to bring up someone else’s screwed-up life just to fill the silence.
+I’ve caught myself starting to bring up someone else’s screwed-up life just to fill the silence.

 Christian women can sometimes be the worst gossipers of all.
 You’ve seen it happen before.
 After a small group or bible study has just learned about being humble and following Christ’s example, prayer requests are taken.
 “Let’s lift up Mary in prayer today,” it begins.
-“I heard she’s been staying the night at her boyfriend’s place…” “Oh you hadn’t heard?”
+“I heard she’s been staying the night at her boyfriend’s place…” “Oh, you hadn’t heard?”
 And so it begins.

 No one wants to find out others have been talking badly about them behind their back.
 Let’s do the same for them.
 If you catch yourself starting to gossip, stop.
 Change the subject.
 If a friend of yours is gossiping you don’t have to bluntly call them out for it.
 Gently change the subject.
 They’ll get the picture.